gnaeus/knockout-decorators/README.md

 #### <a name="knockout-decorators-computed"></a> @computed
-Accessor decorator that wraps ES6 getter and setter (if defined) to hidden (maybe writeable) `ko.pureComputed`
+Accessor decorator that wraps ES6 getter and setter (if defined) to hidden `ko.pureComputed`
 ```js
 class Person {
   @observable firstName = "";